awendt/eilenach/README.md

    ```
 3. It is recommended to set up a [named profile for your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)
    to avoid credential configuration in this project.
-4. Choose a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) for your infrastructure and create a file `aws.tf`
+4. Choose a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) for your infrastructure and create a file `aws.tf`:
    ```HCL
    provider "aws" {
      region = "eu-central-1" # your prefered AWS region